 After analysis it was shown that the NGF (nerve growth factor) for the in-love test group was around 35% higher than the singles control group and around 50% higher than the committed relationship control group.

-And, there was variation within the in-love test group.
-The more intense feeling of love a participant reported, the higher their NGF count.
+As an added bonus, it was found the more intense feeling of love a participant reported, the higher their NGF count.

 Of the original 58 madly-in-love participants, after 12-24 months, 39 self-reported they were in the same relationship but were no longer in the same mental state.
 These 39 gave blood samples to determine if their new state of mind indeed showed a new NGF number.
 It did.

 These 39 now had lower NGF levels.